Green Star 3 minutes 22 April 2023

 Henry Robertson – Palé Hall, Llandderfel, Wales

 This elegant restaurant is set within the Palé Hall Hotel, with a lovely view of its garden.
 Menus reflect the seasons, and the local larder is very much to the fore – including much produce grown using their own compost in the kitchen garden and estate.
-Their on-site hydro-electric plant provides carbon-neutral energy to power the entire hotel, and they foster their sustainability culture with an incentive scheme, awarding points for individual merit, including for innovative suggestions to improve efficiency.
+Their on-site hydro-electric plant provides carbon-neutral energy to power the entire hotel, and they foster their mindful culture with an incentive scheme, awarding points for individual merit, including for innovative suggestions to improve efficiency.

-The chef's commitment: “We have an on-site hydro-electric plant, the team wear uniforms made from recycled plastic and we have an incentive scheme for innovative contributions to reduce our carbon footprint.
+A word from the chef: “We have an on-site hydro-electric plant, the team wear uniforms made from recycled plastic and we have an incentive scheme for innovative contributions to reduce our carbon footprint.
 We grow organic herbs, veg and fruit using our own compost.”
 Gareth Stevenson

 Pine